Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

-When two or three are gathered together in My Name, there will I always be; for the Idea which draws them together I, within each, inspire -- for it is My Idea.
+When two or three are gathered together in My Name, there will I always be; for the Idea which draws them together I, within each, inspire &ndash; for it is My Idea.
 From the union of their aspirations towards Me do I create a medium or channel through which I enable the Soul consciousness to gain such glimpses of Me as each is capable of comprehending.